List of banks in Singapore: Qualifying full banks

+Qualifying Full Banks (QFBs) are foreign banks granted enhanced retail privileges under MAS liberalisation starting in 1999.

-Liberalisation of the banking sector saw the government creating a new category under the foreign banks category, called the Qualifying Full Bank (QFB).
-The first four licences were awarded on 20 October 1999 to ABN AMRO, Banque Nationale De Paris (now BNP Paribas), Citibank (transferred to newly locally incorporated Citibank Singapore on 28 June 2004) and Standard Chartered Bank.
+The first four licences were awarded on 20 October 1999 to ABN AMRO, Banque Nationale De Paris (now BNP Paribas), Citibank (transferred to newly locally incorporated Citibank Singapore on 28 June 2004) and Standard Chartered Bank (transferred to locally incorporated Standard Chartered Singapore in 2018).
 Two new licences were issued in December 2001 as part of the second phase of bank liberalisation, namely to the Hongkong and Shanghai Banking Corporation and Maybank Singapore.
-These QFBs are permitted to operate up to 15 service locations.
+These QFBs were initially permitted to operate up to 15 service locations under the banking liberalisation framework introduced by MAS.

 In June 2004, the QFB licence was further liberalised.
 QFBs are permitted to establish up to 25 service locations of which up to 10 can be branches from 1 January 2005.
 These banks were permitted to share their ATM networks (this was achieved with five of the QFBs through atm^{5}), and provide services via the EFTPOS network from 1 July 2002.
 On the same day, they are also permitted to provide the Central Provident Fund's Supplementary Retirement Scheme and Investment Scheme accounts and to accept CPF fixed deposits.
 In 2012, MAS announced new changes to the QFB scheme, requiring QFBs who are "important to the domestic market to locally incorporate their retail operations".
-Further, such QFBs, whose home countries have Free Trade Agreements with Singapore, will be able to operate up to 50 places of business.
+Further, MAS announced in 2012 that QFBs deemed significantly rooted in Singapore and whose home jurisdictions had free trade agreements with Singapore could operate up to 50 places of business.